 The catacombs are structured on three levels.
 They were excavated in the 16th century, bringing to light some portions of the underground cemetery, geographically dividing into four distinct royal catacombs.

-You can enter the catacombs of Saint Agnes through an entrance of the Basilica of St. Agnes.
+You can enter through an entrance of the Basilica of St. Agnes.
 Many of the areas have been looted of precious relics over the centuries, however, exploring the tunnels you can see the characteristic rectangular niches (tombs) with their funerary inscriptions with the names of the dead; there are also several small items attached on Christian tombs (oil lamps, glass gems, shells, plates, perfume bottles, rings, etc.).

-Exploring the Catacombs of Saint Agnes is a way to travel back in time and discover Rome's most secret and hidden places.
+Exploring the Catacombs of Saint Agnes is a way to travel back in time and discover the most secret and hidden places of the Rome catacombs.